RavenCutie21/Voice-Changer-Settings/README.md

 That number listed is what you would select inside of W-Okada's client to use your gpu.

-# TUNE and the worthless index
+# TUNE and the semi-worthless index

 Tune is voice dependant so female to male you want a - tune, female to female you ideally dont have to change anything but you might have to depending on how soft your voice is in comparison.